 38. The Woodlands, Texas

-This town has very low crime, and the weather is lovely and warm.
-The Woodlands' proximity to Houston gives you access to quality health care just a short drive away.
+This town has a very low crime rate, and the weather tends to be lovely and warm.
+The Woodlands' proximity to Houston means quality health care is just a short drive away.

 37. Torrance, California

 If you like the idea of living near Los Angeles but would prefer a smaller community, Torrance could be just the place you're looking for.

 This town will give you boatloads of California's famous sunny weather and promises easy access to nearby beaches.
 And, you'd have your pick of multiple health care centers.
 Median household income is over $93,000, according to census data.